RESIGNATION IS ‘QUITTING’

 Example: After a heated discussion with your boss, you tell him or her that you are “finished at this place”.
 After you cool off, you return to work the next morning to find a letter from your employer explaining that your resignation from the company has been accepted, and your employer refuses to allow you to continue working.
 This is likely a wrongful dismissal by your employer.
 The courts in Canada have held that employers must take certain steps to make sure that an employee intended to quit, before accepting his or her resignation.

-Generally if an employee resigns from the employment, he or she is no longer entitled to any legal remedies that are available upon termination by the employer.
+Generally, if an employee resigns from employment, he or she is no longer entitled to any legal remedies that are available upon termination by the employer.

 We understand that things are not always as they seem when it comes to resigning from employment.
 We will listen to your story, and determine whether you have resigned from your employment, or were wrongfully dismissed.